 It won’t be possible for you to link your T-Doll right away, and you certainly won’t be able to link her to the maxmimum link level (x5) for a fair while.
 Dummy linking is first unlocked for a T-Doll when they reach level 10.
 Additional Dummy Linking (each granting your T-Doll one more clone of herself that she brings into battle) can be performed at level 30, 70, and 90.

 So we’ve answered the who, the what, the where, and the when, but how about why?
-Well, the reason you’d want to Dummy Link a T-Doll is because it essentially doubles, triples, quadruples, and quintuples the effectiveness of the unit you link in combat.
+Well, the reason you’d want to Dummy Link a T-Doll is because it essentially doubles, triples, quadruples, and quintuples the original effectiveness of the unit you link in combat.
 Because of this, it’s best to do it when you can -- assuming you want to use the T-Doll you’re linking for Combat Missions.

 The sole reason you wouldn’t want to Dummy Link one of your girls is because it also causes a T-Doll to consume more Resources when deployed in battle.
 If you’re only using an Echelon to farm low rarity T-Dolls for Enhancement (see below), then Dummy Linking would not only be unnecessary, but also a drain on your Resources.